Anshul22Verma/MIDAS/README.md

 The repository is an attempt to solve the challenge given by MIDAS for their internship program.

+All the code is in `character_classification.ipynb` and some of the other items which were attempted is mentioned in `experiment_log.ipynb`

 ### Pre-requisits

 1. Modules needed to run the notebook are all mentioned in `env.yml` file.
 I use Anaconda and you can create the environment I used for this project using